 Trisha Dixon Burkitt is a writer and a photographer with a passion for landscape, literature, music, art, architecture, design and history.
 She leads specialist private tours within Australia and abroad, does photographic commissions and occasionally runs photographic workshops.
 Trisha lectures within Australia and abroad including for ADFAS (Australian Decorative and Fine Arts Society).

 Trisha's tours focus on landscape, gardens and private properties, architecture, literature, history, landscape designers, art and music.
-She also occasionally leads tours for ADFAS (Australian Decorative and Fine Arts Society) through Academy Travel; with Australian friend living in Rome, Phippie Torlonia; for the Australian Garden History Society; for the Landscape Conference and for the Alexandra Club.
+She has a private mailing list but has also led tours for Renaissance Tours, Academy Tours, the Australian Garden History Society as well as Historic Houses Trust, Royal Botanic Gardens and the Alexander Club.
 Tours always have access to private properties not usually available to the public.

 Linking her passions of literature and landscape, Trisha’s book Under the Spell of the Ages was published in 2007 by the National Library of Australia.
 This followed two previous publications for the NLA: Little Book of Australian Gardens (2005) and Australia’s Timeless Gardens (1996) with Judith Baskin and she is currently working on another publication for the National Library at the moment.

 Her research into the life and landscape designs of Edna Walling has resulted in a number of books, articles and consultancy on her remaining gardens (The Vision of Edna Walling 1998 and Gardens in Time: In the Footsteps of Edna Walling 1988 both co-authored with Jennie Churchill).
 Trisha also wrote the Foreword to the reprint of Edna Walling’s own copy of Gardens in Australia: Their Design and Care by Bloomings Books.